ringcentral/ringcentral-api-docs/docs/analytics/quick-start.md

 </ol>
 </div>

-#### Get Application credentials

-In the RingCentral Developer Dashboard, navigate to your App -> Dashboard -> Credential and note down the following.
-We will use Sandbox credentials for this example:

-- App Server URL which should be https://platform.devetst.ringcentral.com .
-This is the URL for RingCentral Sandbox Environment and we will be doing our development in Production Environment for this API.

-### Authentication

-There are multiple ways to provide authentication support for your application for RingCentral users.
-This will depend on the type of authentication mechanism you chose when you created your application.
-For more information about how to use OAuth 2.0 with your application please refer to this [guide](../../authentication).
-For this example, we will assume you are using Application that is setup for [Password flow based authentication](../../authentication/password-flow/)
+## Download and edit a `.env` file

+Follow the instructions found in our guide to [running Developer Guide code samples](../../basics/code-samples/).
+Or:

 1. Download our [env-template](https://raw.githubusercontent.com/ringcentral/ringcentral-api-docs/main/code-samples/env-template) and save it as a file named `.env`.

-2. Edit your newly downloaded `.env` file, setting its variables with the proper values using the application credentials from the app you created previously.
+2. Edit your newly downloaded `.env` file, setting its variables with the proper values for the app you created above.

+## Download your request template

+The payload for an Analytics API request in non-trivial given the many filtering and reporting options available to developers.
+To assist you in making your first API call, we have provided you with two sample requests that the quick start sample code make use of by reading their contents off of the filesystem.
+Download these files to the same directory as your quick start script.

+=== "aggreate-request-body.json"

+    ```json
+    {!> code-samples/analytics/aggregate-request-body.json !}
+    ```

+=== "timeline-request-body.json"

+    ```json
+    {!> code-samples/analytics/timeline-request-body.json !}
+    ```

-### Calling Analytics APIs (Aggreagte & Timeline)
+### Call the Analytics API

 === "Javascript"